Academics

 1. Study Past Exams and Reference Sheets

-Reference sheets are your allies, so make them your best friends.
-Understand how to navigate and leverage them effectively during the exam.
-Past exams are like treasure maps – they guide you through the terrain you'll be exploring on test day.
+Reference sheets are also your allies during test prep months, so make them your best friends.
+Understand beforehand how to navigate and leverage them when taking the exam.

 • View past exams here, and the reference sheet here.